jz393/jz393.github.io/writing/wellness-in-modernity.md

 ### Sleep
 Towards the end of my stint on Gemini, my sleep took the first hit.
 It all started the night before a big presentation, when I tossed and turned and slept for a handful of hours.
 The presentation thankfully went well, but a barrage of tasks kept me from relaxing afterwards.
 As a result, my sleep the next night suffered too.
 I don’t remember much more specifics, just that this led to a vicious cycle for around a month, and I eventually found myself unable to doze off for more than 1-2 hours a night.

-Through pure discipline alone, I could usually get myself to eat (or refrain from) something, perform a particular exercise, or complete one of the many tasks from my list.
+Through pure discipline alone, I could usually get myself to eat (or refrain from) something, perform a particular exercise, or complete one of the many tasks on my list.
 But the one thing I couldn’t brute-force was sleep.
 However, that didn’t stop me from trying—I saw multiple doctors, who each prescribed me concoctions of sleep aids that I couldn’t pronounce.
 Some knocked me out the first few days, but my sleep would gradually revert to its fragmented, fragile state.
 Others felt nothing more than a sugar pill, designed by Big Pharma to prey upon the masses.

 Still, I downed the prescriptions each night an hour before midnight, and they rationed me a measly few hours of shut-eye to face the grind of yet another day.
 I couldn’t even take naps, as I was psychologically reliant on the pills.
 Nothing seemed to work, and I felt unfixable.